strae2001/smartWatch/README.md

 ### Problem

-If your screen color displays a color difference and the image has a black square in the background,
+If your screen color displays a color difference and the image has a black square in the background then Enter the following command:

-then Enter the following command in order:  `idf.py menuconfig`，
+`idf.py menuconfig`

 After the configuration page is displayed, perform the following configurations：